rolandbarrera/Curriculum-as-Code/docs/howto.md

 #### 2. Configure AI Collaboration

 **With Cline:**
+- Edit [`.clinerules/instructions.md`](.clinerules/instructions.md) to your specifications.
+If you decide to implement additional Agents you can specify instructions in this file as well.

 - Initialize the Cline Memory Bank:
 ```
 initialize memory bank
 ```
 - Start your project:
 ```
 I want to create a new curriculum project.
-Please use the instructions.md as a guide for this project
+Please use the .clinerules/instructions as a guide for this project
 ```

 #### 3. Create Content

-- Edit [`instructions.md`](instructions.md) to your specifications
 - Work with Cline to create content in the `content/` folder
 - Store media files in `assets/` folder
 - Use RAG materials in `rag_material/` for additional context